jonkkins/jonkkins/DEV-NOTES.md

 ### Core development initial goal
 - [ ] Simple RESTFUL registration
   - [ ] Register user
-  - [ ] Register slave
+  - [ ] Register agent
 - [x] Simple RESTFUL login, returns JWS Token, plain string
   - [X] POST /login
     - [x] Returns JSON containing msg and jws (if valid, otherwise, just msg)
     - [x] Token must expire every 15 minutes.
-  - [x] POST /login-slave
+  - [x] POST /login-agent
-    - [x] Implement similar to /login, difference is this is for slave clients.
+    - [x] Implement similar to /login, difference is this is for agent clients.
+  - [ ] GET /assets/agent.py
+    - [ ] The route must allow us to download the latest agent script relative to project's version
-- [ ] Simple SLAVE client
+- [ ] Simple AGENT client
-  - [ ] Slave should be able to connect to master
+  - [ ] Agent should be able to connect to master
-  - [ ] Slave should be able to receive files from master
+  - [ ] Agent should be able to receive files from master
-  - [ ] Slave should be able to execute commands, issued by master
+  - [ ] Agent should be able to execute commands, issued by master
 - [ ] Front Server (nginx, hosts html files for UI)
   - [ ] Serves static html, javascript and images (just initial stuff)
   - [ ] Develop login page